 - St. Jerome Church:

 Baptism arrangements for dates and times are made through the rectory office and should be made well in advance.
 Godparents for Baptism and Sponsors for Confirmation must supply a Sponsor certificate, also called a Letter of Eligibility, from the parish that they currently belong to and attend on a regular basis.
 Please contact the rectory office for additional information and requirements needed prior to scheduling a date.

 - As the first in the Catholic Church’s Sacraments of Initiation, Baptism is a time of special joy and blessing for each family.
 In seeking baptism for their child, parents make a public promise to journey with them, to be their first teachers, and to offer a guiding hand.
 In baptism, a child will be welcomed into our Church family.
 Because as members of the Church we are all connected to each other, our community is committed to partner with the family in nurturing the faith of a child.
 We provide families with the resources, guidance, and Sacramental preparation needed to continue to raise your child in the Catholic Faith.

-- a fully initiated (Confirmed) member of the Catholic Church in Full Communion
+- I have received the Sacraments of Initiation.
+I am a fully initiated (Confirmed) member of the Catholic Church in Full Communion.

-- if married, the marriage must be one recognized by the Catholic Church
+- If married, the marriage is recognized by the Catholic Church

-- registered parishioner who regularly practices your faith and attends Mass regularly.
+- I am a registered parishioner who regularly practices your faith and attends Mass regularly.

 We cannot grant letters of eligibility to prospective Sacramental Sponsors if these criteria are not met.